E-Bike & Boat Highlights of Dalmatia Plus

 ✔ The island Mljet and its salt lakes

 Day 1 (Fri): Dubrovnik (Embarkation)

 Individual journey to Dubrovnik.
 Check-in on board starts between 2 and 2.30 pm at Gruž, the town port.
 At about 4.30 pm, a guided tour through Dubrovnik is offered, where we hear some interesting details of the town’s history and visit the most impressive sites.
-The boat will spend the night in Gruž offering the guests an opportunity to experience Dubrovnik’s nightlife.
+The boat will spend the night in Gruž providing the opportunity to experience Dubrovnik’s nightlife.

 In the morning we cross over to the nearby island of Šipan. Šipan is the largest of the Elaphiti Islands, yet still humble in size.
 A great place for our first bike tour and to get used to riding in a group.
 After our first tour we board the boat and enjoy a cruise to the green island of Mljet.
-Green because 70 % of its landmass covered by woodland it is the most forested island in the Mediterranean region.
+Green because 70 % of its landmass is covered by woodland making it the most forested island in the Mediterranean region.
 Homer mentioned this lovely island in his epic poem “Odyssey”.
 He made it a home for the Nymph Calypso and the legendary Greek king Odysseus, who could not resist Calypso and stayed on Mljet for seven years.
 We arrive in the harbor of Pomena and enjoy a round tour on our bikes through the Mljet National Park.
 The night is spent in the harbor of Pomena.